 · Males are more likely to require pharmacological and adaptive equipment modalities as well as more in-depth training for catheter management for increasing sexual participation.

 · Women may require more psychological and adaptive equipment for positioning for participation.
-Understanding and being able to communicate your needs is essential for health, safety, comfortability and confidence to participation
+Understanding and being able to communicate your needs is essential for health, safety, comfortability, confidence, and satisfaction of participation

 · Physical & psychological barriers